Last Updated on June 24, 2022 by Editor

 There’s so much more here.
 Don’t miss one of the original trial transcripts (printed in book form) of the Boston Massacre Trial dated 1770, a portrait of George Washington wearing the blue Society of Cincinnati Medal, and a double-sided “Partner Desk.”
 Just like one owned by George Washington.

-Speaking of GW, the Folsom Tavern, moved to this property in 1929 and recently renovated, once served as a high-end road house.
+Speaking of George, the Folsom Tavern, moved to this property in 1929 and recently renovated, once served as a high-end road house.
 Although he didn’t sleep here, in 1789, President Washington scarfed down a hasty brunch without fanfare, before continuing on his tour of the United States.

 Known mostly as home to the elite Phillips-Exeter Academy, Exeter NH, is an Amtrak stop (7 minute walk from the station to downtown) on the Boston MA to Portland ME line.
 It’s is also a Portsmouth NH commuter town with a funky, open-minded, intellectual vibe.